 To run a successful cleaning business, you must be serious with delivery good services to your clients.
 No client would like to call you again if you are not good at what you do.
 Also keep in mind that marketing will be the life blood of your company.

-Here is a free business plan for starting a cleaning service.
+Here is a sample business plan for starting a cleaning service.

 COMMERCIAL CLEANING SERVICE BUSINESS PLAN EXAMPLE

 The cleaning services industry is one whose growth is on the constant rise.
 Only in the past few years, the industry has seen a rapid increase in growth, which has now made experts come to the conclusion that the business will continue to see rapid growth rates in the future, and it will not be slowing down anytime soon.